IV -- Pilgrimage

 excluded from Jewish communities and workplaces.
 By its charter Israel is

 for Jewish immigrants.
 After the Nazi persecutions; many Jewish Israelis

 do not trust outsiders.
-Many Christians have been leaving Israel due to
+Christian workers have been arrested for

 An alternate description in the Gospel

 and he cometh into his own country; and his disciples follow him.

 2 And when the Sabbath was come, he